Student Conduct Code

 (c) Mandatory medical/psychological assessment of the student's capability to remain in the university.

-(3) The dean of students will determine what restriction(s) will be ordered.
+(3) The dean of students will determine what restriction(s) will be placed on a student.

 (4) All interim restrictions that involve any type of restriction from any university premises will be accomplished by giving a notice against trespass.
 The notice against trespass may be given by any manner specified in WAC 172-122-200.